 7) Thermal Pollution

 Thermal pollution is caused when the water quality is lowered because of activities that change the water temperature.
-Some of the major causes of thermal pollution are manufacturing companies and power plants which release hot water into water bodies leading to a change in temperature of the ocean.
+Some of the major causes of thermal pollution are manufacturing companies and power plants which release hot water into water bodies leading to a change in the temperature of the ocean.

 If the temperature of the ocean is suddenly changed it leads to a reduction in the oxygen supply and affects the entire ecosystem.
 Aquatic animals are not adapted to such high temperatures and may get affected or even killed by thermal shock.